Katherine Forbes-Smith, MS, FNP-BC

 Sharon has a unique approach to helping people based on more than 20 years of counseling individuals and couples as a local pastor.
 Sharon’s approach combines wisdom, life experiences, and counseling expertise with her ability to connect with people, encourage them, challenge them, and promote lasting change.
 Sharon’s wisdom comes from a lifetime of overcoming life’s challenges, embracing unexpected heartbreak, and relishing the sweet moments.
 Through perseverance, endurance and courage, she has learned that “joy and sorrow live in the same house.”

-Sharon currently serves on staff at South Shore Community Church in Brockton.
+Sharon most recently served on staff at South Shore Community Church in Brockton.
 Her multiple roles have included executive leadership, counseling, coaching & mentoring both staff, congregants and ministry leaders.
 She has been speaking at women’s retreats, marriage retreats, conferences and events through her Bridges of Hope ministry since the early 90s.
 In 2012, she was Licensed & Consecrated through the Christian Missionary Alliance and serves as the Executive Pastor at South Shore Community Church.